 The course venue is the Four Seasons Hotel (200 International Drive) in the heart of Baltimore’s Inner Harbor.
-The discounted per-room fee for course attendees is $212 per night (plus tax).
+The chic hotel is located 20 minutes from Baltimore-Washington International Airport (BWI) and 90 minutes from Washington Dulles International Airport (IAD).
+The discounted per-room fee for course attendees is $216 per night (plus tax).
+The room rate includes complimentary guestroom Internet connectivity.
 It is highly recommended that you make your reservations early.
-The discounted rate is offered on a space-available basis through Wednesday, August 5, 2015 (5 p.m.
+The discounted rate is offered on a space-available basis through Tuesday, August 2, 2016 (5 p.m.
 Eastern Standard Time).
-To make a reservation, visit the hotel web site, select the dates of your reservation, click on "Corporate/Promo Code," and then enter code “CI0815SI.”
+To make a reservation, visit the hotel web site, select the dates of your reservation, click on "Corporate/Promo Code," and then enter code "CI0816SI."
 You can also call 1.410.576.5800, ask for in-house reservations, and mention "Sinai Limb Deformity Course" to receive the discounted group rate.

 For those driving to the Four Seasons Hotel daily, we have arranged for a discounted daytime valet parking rate of $8/day.
 This rate does not apply to self-park during the day or to overnight parking (currently $40 for valet and $23 for self-park per night).

 Please contact Madeline Bacon with any questions about the Baltimore Limb Deformity Course.

 If you require special accommodations to attend or to participate, please fax (1.410.601.0585) notification of your needs at least 30 days in advance of your arrival.

 LifeBridge Health is accredited by MedChi, the Maryland State Medical Society, to provide continuing medical education for physicians.